miquido/Aegithalos/README.md

 .package(url: "https://github.com/miquido/aegithalos.git", from: "1.0.0")
 ```

-You can also use Xcode add SPM dependency option using this URL: `https://github.com/miquido/aegithalos.git`.
+You can also use Xcode add SPM dependency option using this URL: `https://github.com/miquido/aegithalos.git`

 ## Common usage

 Main component of this library is `Setup` struct.
 It is used to encapsulate and compose mutating functions.
-You can use it to just  define some kind of setup function that can be passed around and applied on multiple subjects.
+You can use it to define any kind of setup function that can be passed around and applied on multiple subjects.
 For example - to prepare common style for UILabel applied on different screens in your application.

 ```swift
 let labelSetup = Setup.of(UILabel.self) { label in